Documentation forAccess Rights Manager

 2. Click OK.

-Once the restore is complete check/set the Login properties on the new instance.
-You can use an existing login or create a new one.
-We recommend the use of a service account.
+After the restore is completed, check/set the Login properties on the new instance.
+You can use an existing login or create a new login.
+SolarWinds recommends using a service account to perform this procedure.

 1. In the object explorer expand Security > Logins.